Lemon Tree Amarante Beach Resort, Goa – Tranquil, tropical, and historical, and extremely convenient to everything.

 - Walking: Plenty to see along the main road, which offers some footpaths.
 More pleasant along the side streets to the beach.

 - Public Transport: Local buses are convenient and frequent.
 They travel up and down – and stop anywhere along – the main road through Candolim and Calangute.
-Some detour to Panaji (Panjim), the state capital and regional transport hub, from a stop opposite the Acacia hotel (250m south, 3-minute walk).
+Some detour to Panaji (Panjim), the state capital and regional transport hub, from a stop opposite the Acacia hotel (250m south).
 No metro or any local trains of use to tourists.

 - Taxis & Auto-rickshaws: A few auto-rickshaws around (drivers won’t use the meter), but no metered taxis.
 Uber/Ola don’t operate anywhere in Goa, but app-based rides can be arranged through Goa Miles.
 The only options for longer trips are unmetered private ‘taxis’, which can be arranged at the hotel or with drivers hanging about the streets.